Bounty-Seeker/my-rust-book/src/ch22/impl_mutex_poison.md

 And we need to alter the locking functions.
 We will discuss how we can report this to the user in the next section for now we will just panic!().

 TODO locking method change
+TODO does it need to be atomic
+TODO how do we unset poison flag

 There is still one wrinkle with are implementation.